 Simplicity — the art of maximizing the amount of work not done — is essential.

-SAFe has proven to scale in all situations across the full spectrum of complexity in software and systems development.
-From international bond trading and medical devices to memory chips and fighter aircraft.
-But, with such a robust framework, the question becomes: how closely does an organization need to follow various SAFe practices in order to get the desired result?
+SAFe has proven to scale in all situations, from complex software and systems development to bond trading and medical devices to memory chips and fighter aircraft.
+But, with such a robust framework, the question becomes: how closely does an organization need to follow various SAFe practices to get the desired result?

-In addition, we’ve observed that not every implementation realizes the full business benefits that others achieve.
-When diagnosing, we’ve found that the less successful enterprises have skipped some of the most essential practices.
+Also, we’ve observed that not every implementation realizes the full business benefits that others achieve.
+When diagnosing SAFe implementation problems, we’ve discovered that these enterprises have skipped some of the essential practices.
 It’s easy to see how that can happen.
-After all, it’s a big framework, how would an enterprise know what’s essential?
+After all, it’s a big framework, how would an enterprise know what’s most important?

 The Ten Essential Elements